Cancer and VTE

 - One in ten patients with cancer who died of a pulmonary embolism is under 50 years old, and one in five has no metastasis

-CALCULATE WHAT TYPES OF CANCER ARE MOST FREQUENT IN PATIENTS WITH VTE
+CALCULATE WHAT KIND OF CANCERS ARE MOST FREQUENT IN PATIENTS WITH VTE

 My mother is receiving chemotherapy and she needs hibor7500 every 24 hours.
-She administers it at 8 pm, could it be possible to change the hour so she can do it earlier?
+She puts it at 8 pm, could it be possible to change the hour so she can do it earlier?

-Every time I finish a chemotherapy session, my legs swell.
-However, my doctor says it is normal and does not give it any importance.
+Every time I finish a chemotherapy session, my legs get swollen.
+However, my doctor says it is normal and does not give it importance.
 What should I do?